civic-data-design-lab/react-beirut/scripts/README.md

 * Reuploaded the archive info with the new year fields.
 * Reuploaded the archive image metadata with updated craft types and location.

+---
+* Uploaded the reference scans to the database (for textual information).
+* Created/updated the corresponding image metadata and archive response data.

 ### 5/17/2022
 * Created a more comprehensive type, `Location`, which includes geolocation, address, and administrative regions 1-4.